triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 synthesized into RTL Verilog and run by an RTL simulator such as `xsim`).

-In addition, two compilation flows for compiling SYCL kernels are provided.
+In addition, two compilation flows for compiling SYCL kernels are
-The SPIR flow is the first to have been supported by the tool.
+provided:

-An alternative HLS flow is now developed, that aims at compiling kernels to LLVM bitcode similar to what is produced by the open source Xilinx HLS frontend.
+- a new HLS device compiler flow is now developed, that aims at compiling kernels to LLVM bitcode similar to what is produced by the open source Xilinx HLS front-end.
+This way, anything supported by Xilinx HLS C++ should be supported at some point in the future;

+- the SPIR flow device compiler, the first to have been supported by the tool, aiming at using OpenCL C-like features.
+But it is deprecated now since it provides less features than the HLS one.

 Note that the software and hardware emulation might not work for some system incompatibility reasons because Vitis comes with a lot of